solo-io/protoc-gen-openapi/README.md

 *   `include_description`
     *   when set to `true`, the openapi schema will include descriptions, generated from the proto message comment.
 *   `multiline_description`
     *  when set to `true`, the openapi schema will include descriptions, generated from the proto message comment, that can span multiple lines.
+This can only be used with `yaml=true`.
 *   `enum_as_int_or_string`
     *   when set to `true`, the openapi schema will include `x-kubernetes-int-or-string` on enums.
 *   `additional_empty_schemas`